BuildingSync/website/contact/index.md

 ## General Contact Information

-Please contact us through info@buildingsync.net.
+Please direct any questions to [BuildingSync@ee.doe.gov](mailto:BuildingSync@ee.doe.gov).
 Also, you can follow us on [GitHub](https://github.com/buildingsync/schema) as we make proposals, changes, and new releases.

 ## Mailing List